 I remember seeing the Michelangelo Antonioni film Blow-Up in a movie theatre back in 1967 just after its release.
 I went with friends – we did this a lot in those days – Friday or Saturday night at the local theater in Chatsworth, California, right next to the same Mason Avenue Thrifty we visited every Thursday afternoon to scour the latest shipment of comic books.
 It never really mattered what was playing, we usually just went and saw what was showing.
 I am not even sure if I understood then what this film was really about.
 I saw it more as a mystery about a photographer (Thomas – played by David Hemmings) who thought he had witnessed and photographed a murder but was left without any proof of the crime when one of the subjects of these images (Jane – portrayed by Vanessa Redgrave), or her agents, broke into Thomas’ studio and stole the film, negatives, and all but one print.
 That last precious print is all that remains of the crime Thomas was convinced he had witnessed.
 Unable to convince anyone else without more, the remainder of film sees Thomas go through his own version of Five Steps of Grief (denial, anger, bargaining, depression, and acceptance) as he struggles to come to terms with this loss and the realization it brings.

-Based in London during the mid-1960s, Blow-Up is filled with shots of swinging sixties London.
-One scene takes place in a nightclub where a pre-Led Zeppelin version of the Yardbirds (with Jeff Beck and Jimmy Page) perform Tiny Bradshaw’s Train Kept-A-Rollin’ (recorded by the Yardbirds as Stroll On).
+Based in London during the mid-1960s, Blow-Up is filled with shots of swinging sixties London; there are anti-nuclear war protests, body paint, and plenty of pot.
+There is even a nightclub scene where a pre-Led Zeppelin version of the Yardbirds (with Jeff Beck and Jimmy Page) perform Tiny Bradshaw’s Train Kept-A-Rollin’ (recorded by the Yardbirds as Stroll On).
 We even get to witness Jeff Beck go early Pete Townsend and smash an electric guitar on stage and toss the pieces into the crowd.
 Of course, our photographer-protagonist is there to snatch the guitar neck which he later discards after leaving the nightclub.
 Why did he want it in the first place?
 Is there something fleeting about what we covet?
 Is his struggle to keep the broken guitar neck a metaphor for his struggle over purloined evidence, or perhaps a last ditch effort to hold on to something tangible as he realizes the evidence won’t be recovered?
 There are other wonderful shots of factories and other parts of London that anyone interested in place will appreciate.
 An earlier scene where Thomas photographs the model Verushka (portrayed by herself) is one of the most allegorical scenes I have ever witnessed in film and probably generated its own controversy in its day.

 But what is this film really about?
 I have heard scores of hypotheses, but I think the theme of this film is quite simple; it is about the illusion of control.
 Early in the film, Thomas sees himself, and behaves accordingly, as one in control of his destiny and even that of others.
 When he tells his models to close their eyes, they close their eyes, and they stay closed even after he walks away.
 It reminds me of the story of the Centurion from the book of Matthew, “But just say the word, and my servant will be healed”.